heavyk/Captain-Of-Industry/captain.md

 - copying preferences from retaining wall to another doesn't copy priority
 - tutorials panel doesn't exit with right+click away from window
+- (unverified) when deconstructing, if there 2 buildings constructing that need 30 cp1 and I'm deconstructing a building with > 60 cp1, the truck will make 2 loads, instead of loading 60 and dropping max to each construction site (then probably leaving the rest in the shipyard)
+- (broken pipes save) build the pipe and it'll immediately crash. seems on that slope, it makes invalid pillars placement, but doesn't recognise it until after constructed

 ### features